-Google’s corporate structure uses function as a basis for grouping employees.
+Google’s corporate structure uses business function as a basis for grouping employees.
 For example, the company has a Sales Operations group, an Engineering & Design group, and a Product Management group, among others.
-The business also uses products as basis for grouping employees.
-For instance, the company groups employees for developing Pixel devices.
-Google LLC also maintains groups for other products.
-In addition, the company’s corporate structure has considerable flatness.
-A flat organizational structure means that Google’s employees, teams or groups can bypass middle management and communicate directly with higher management.
-Based on the flatness of the corporate structure, employees can meet and share information across teams.
+The business also uses product type as a basis for grouping employees, i.e., human resource groups for developing Pixel devices.
+In addition, Google’s corporate structure has considerable flatness.
+The flat organizational structure means that the technology company limits the degree of hierarchy in its organizational design, and facilitates productive vertical communications that connect managers with employees, teams, or groups.
+Because of the flatness of the corporate structure, Google’s employees can efficiently meet and share information among teams.

 Google’s Corporate Culture

-Google’s organizational culture is not typical, partly because of the effects of the company’s organizational structure.
-In essence, the structure and the culture interact to influence the capabilities and cultural characteristics of the organization.
+Google’s organizational culture is not typical among large businesses, partly because of the effects of the company’s organizational structure.
+The corporate structure interacts with the corporate culture to influence the organizational capabilities and human resource characteristics of the technology business.
 Google’s corporate culture has the following primary characteristics:

 - Supports small-company-family rapport

-Openness involves sharing of information to improve Google’s business processes.
-Openness is achieved through the matrix organizational structure.
-Within the context of Google’s organizational culture, employees feel free to give their ideas and opinions, such as in meetings with managers.
-Also, innovation is at the heart of Google LLC.
-Every employee is encouraged to contribute innovative ideas.
-In addition, this corporate culture pushes for smartness among Google’s employees.
-The aim is to motivate workers to strive for excellence.
-Moreover, the company supports employee involvement in projects and experiments, which are implemented to test new ideas.
-Google’s organizational culture creates a social ambiance that is warm.
-Warmth is a factor that facilitates information sharing and employee satisfaction.
-The company’s organizational culture maintains a small-company-family ambiance, where people can easily share ideas with each other, including executives like Larry Page.
-Thus, Google’s corporate culture supports excellence in innovation through the sharing of ideas and the capability to rapidly respond to the global market for information technology, cloud computing and Internet services, and consumer electronics.
+Google’s organizational culture creates a warm social ambiance.
+Warmth is a factor that facilitates information sharing and employee satisfaction in working for the multinational technology business.
+The organizational culture maintains a small-company-family ambiance, where people can easily share ideas with each other, including Google and Alphabet executives like Larry Page.
+Thus, Google’s corporate culture supports excellence in innovation through the sharing of ideas and the capability to effectively respond to the global market for information technology, cloud computing and Internet services, digital content distribution, and consumer electronics.